bostoncleek/ergodic_exploration/README.md

 # Exploration
 ## Ergodic Control
-Ergodicity is the fraction of time spent sampling an area should be equal to a metric quantifying the density information in that area.
-The ergodic metric is the difference between the probability density func­tions representing the spatial distribution and the statistical representation of the time-averaged trajectory [1].
+Ergodicity is defined as the fraction of time spent sampling an area should be equal to a metric quantifying the density information in that area.
+The ergodic metric is the difference between the probability density functions representing the spatial distribution and the statistical representation of the time-averaged trajectory [1].
 The objective function includes the ergodic metric and the control cost.

 The ergodic controller performs receding horizon trajectory optimization in real time.
 The real time performance is achieved by integrating the [co-state](https://en.wikipedia.org/wiki/Hamiltonian_(control_theory)#:~:text=%2C%20referred%20to%20as%20costate%20variables,maximize%20the%20Hamiltonian%2C%20for%20all) backwards in time [2].

-In both the target information density and the mutual information demonstrations below [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) was used for localization and mapping using a Velodyne lidar.
+In both the target information density and the mutual information demonstrations below, [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) was used for localization and mapping using a Velodyne lidar.
 Odometry was performed using wheel encoders.

 ### Target Information Density
 Two targets representing the information density are modeled as Gaussians are shown in yellow.
 The optimized trajectory from the erogdic controller is show in red.
 The trajectory oscillates from side to side but this behavior is expected.
-The predicted trajectory from the dynamic window approach is show in blue.
+The predicted trajectory from the dynamic window approach is shown in blue.

 See the [full video](https://youtu.be/SmzaeUUY6QQ) in real time.